brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ![](static/deployment_loop.png){.stretch}

 ::: notes
-- Trigger could also be dependency changes
+- We start with the development loop
+- We upload the built artifact
 - Integration tests or manual tests
-- Verify based on data or manual
+- Verify based on data or manual action
+- Deploy to production
 :::

 ---